Sugar: Brown sugars

-Brown sugars are granulated sugars, either containing residual molasses, or with the grains deliberately coated with molasses to produce a light- or dark-colored sugar.
+Brown sugars are granulated sugars, either containing residual molasses, or with the grains deliberately coated with molasses to produce a light- or dark-colored sugar such as muscovado and turbinado.
 They are used in baked goods, confectionery, and toffees.
 Their darkness is due to the amount of molasses they contain.
 They may be classified based on their darkness or country of origin.
-For instance: